benjamin-wee/gift-redemption-tracker/README.md

 npm start load-staff <csvFilePath>
 # Load staff mapping data from a CSV file.

-npm start redeem <teamName>
+npm start redeem <staffPassId>
-# Redeem a gift for a team.
+# Redeem a gift for the team corresponding to the staff pass ID.

 npm start lookup <staffPassId>
 # Lookup the team for a given staff pass ID.